Ajatt-Tools/mpvacious/README.md

 ```
 ## Usage
 ### Global bindings
-These bindings work everywhere, even if the menu (covered later) is not envoked.
+These bindings work everywhere, even if the menu (covered later) is closed.
 * `Ctrl+e` - Export a card with the currently visible subtitle line on the front.
 Use this when your subs are perfectly timed and the target sentence doesn't span multiple subs.
 * `Ctrl+h` - Seek to the start of the currently visible subtitle.
 Use it if you missed something.